lamchingrou/singpass-student-loans/README.md

 To imitate the user workflow, please make sure to follow the sequence of API calls: [Postman Collection Link](https://github.com/lamchingrou/singpass-student-loans/blob/main/singpass-student-loans.postman_collection.json)

+If an error occurs during user registration, this means that your username has been taken during testing.
+Please choose a different username to start applying for loans

 - The API endpoints are hosted on AWS by publishing the image on ECR, deploying the containers on ECS, and deploying the application on EC2 instances
 - Postman scripts are included to automatically set and get the login tokens as environment variables

-### Troubleshooting
-If an error occurs during user registration, this means that your username has been taken during testing

-Please choose a different username, and start applying for loans!

 ## Contact Information
 Please contact me at crlam.2020@smu.edu.sg with any questions regarding this repo!